zack-bitcoin/amoveo/docs/design/consensus_efficiency.md

 B = the blockchain's consensus efficiency.

+F / T = tx fee for an average tx.

 What we know from trust theory
 ===========

-you calculate your security level like this: If the attacker's change in balance due to the attack is A, and the defender's loss is D, then the security level is A/D .

-`S = A/D`
+S = blockchain security level = (cost to attack)/(how much the victim loses)

-In general, doubling the volume of fees collected per second increases S by a factor of 2.
+In general, doubling the volume of fees collected per second and block rewards paid per second increases S by a factor of 2.

 -> `S ~ F`

-I am using this symbol `~` to express [proportionality](https://en.wikipedia.org/wiki/Proportionality_(mathematics))
+I am using `~` to express [proportionality](https://en.wikipedia.org/wiki/Proportionality_(mathematics))

 What we know from studying sharding
 ==========